kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(e\) *Contractor* is an individual or company that performs a safety-sensitive function by contract for an employer or another contractor.

-\(f\) *Covered employee* means an individual who performs, either directly or by contract, a safety-sensitive function listed in §§120.105 and 120.215 for an employer (as defined in paragraph (i) of this section).
+\(f\) *Covered employee* means an individual who performs, either directly or by contract, a safety-sensitive function listed in §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.105   Employees who must be tested.|§120.105]] and 120.215 for an employer (as defined in paragraph (i) of this section).
 For purposes of pre-employment testing only, the term “covered employee” includes an individual applying to perform a safety-sensitive function.

 \(g\) *DOT agency* means an agency (or “operating administration”) of the United States Department of Transportation administering regulations requiring drug and alcohol testing (14 CFR parts 61, 65, 121, and 135; 46 CFR part 16; 49 CFR parts 199, 219, and 382) in accordance with 49 CFR part 40.

 \(h\) *Employee* is an individual who is hired, either directly or by contract, to perform a safety-sensitive function for an employer, as defined in paragraph (i) of this section.
 An employee is also an individual who transfers into a position to perform a safety-sensitive function for an employer.

-\(i\) *Employer* is a part 119 certificate holder with authority to operate under parts 121 and/or 135 of this chapter, an operator as defined in §91.147 of this chapter, or an air traffic control facility not operated by the FAA or by or under contract to the U.S. Military.
+\(i\) *Employer* is a part 119 certificate holder with authority to operate under parts 121 and/or 135 of this chapter, an operator as defined in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.147   Passenger carrying flights for compensation or hire.|§91.147]] of this chapter, or an air traffic control facility not operated by the FAA or by or under contract to the U.S. Military.
 An employer may use a contract employee who is not included under that employer's FAA-mandated drug and alcohol testing program to perform a safety-sensitive function only if that contract employee is included under the contractor's FAA-mandated drug and alcohol testing program and is performing a safety-sensitive function on behalf of that contractor (*i.e.* , within the scope of employment with the contractor.)

 \(j\) *Hire* means retaining an individual for a safety-sensitive function as a paid employee, as a volunteer, or through barter or other form of compensation.